MichaelTaylor3D/gulp-cordova-bump/readme.md

-> Bump your Semver in cordova projects
+> Bump your Cordova package version

+Run this before you run cordova build

 ## Install